lendi-au/StackJanitor/README.md

 This optional function is not enabled by default.
 You can update `serverless.yml` to enable this function.

+## Possible improvements

+- Maybe we don't care to track `DeleteStack` events and perform table cleanup items around this as it leads to a bit of logic that goes around in circles.

 ## Upcoming features

 - [ ] Slack Notifications when stack has been deleted